 - Attendance Policy: A reasonable number of excused absences will be allowed, however, excessive absences, including excused absences, may affect progression in the respiratory therapy program and result in dismissal from the program.
 Individual circumstances may be reviewed on a case-by-case basis and students are encouraged to communicate with program faculty.
-If the student feels he/she has a disability or illness that will/may require multiple absences, the student should petition for variance through the program chair. - Unexcused Absences - 1.
+If the student feels he/she has a disability or illness that will/may require multiple absences, the student should petition for variance through the program chair. - Unexcused Absences [in class/clinical/official Program activities] [page 31, Program Handbook] - 1.
 First unexcused absence: Receive verbal warning with performance improvement plan - 2.
-Subsequent unexcused absence(s): Progressive disciplinary action - Arriving Late to Class/Clinical: Three (3) or more occurrences in a semester will result in an unexcused absence and is subject to the Performance Improvement Plan policy. - Leaving Early from Class/Clinical: Three (3) or more occurrences in a semester will result in one unexcused absence and is subject the Performance Improvement Plan policy. - Time clock violations (i.e. non-clinical site IP address, forgetting to clock in and/or out) - Failing to communicate absences/tardiness according to course and/or clinical manual policy - Clinical Dress Code Policy: - o First violation: Receive verbal warning with performance improvement plan - Subsequent violation(s): Receive progressive disciplinary action - Infection Control Policy: Failure to use appropriate personal protective equipment (PPE) according to program, college, and/or clinical site - o First violation: Receive written warning and performance improvement plan - Subsequent violation(s): Receive progressive disciplinary action - CastleBranch and Documentation Requirements Policy (with the exception of CPR requirements): - o First violation: Receive written warning and performance improvement plan - Subsequent violation(s): Receive progressive disciplinary action - CPR Requirements Policy: - First violation of a student being unable to attend clinical due to expired CPR: Receive written warning and performance improvement plan - First violation of a student attending clinical with expired CPR: Receive written warning and performance improvement plan
+Subsequent unexcused absence(s): Progressive disciplinary action - Arriving Late to Class/Clinical: Three (3) or more occurrences in a semester will result in an unexcused absence and is subject to the Performance Improvement Plan policy. [p 32, Program Handbook] - Leaving Early from Class/Clinical: Three (3) or more occurrences in a semester will result in one unexcused absence and is subject the Performance Improvement Plan policy. [p 32, Program Handbook] - Time clock violations ([examples include, but are not limited to:] non-clinical site IP address, forgetting to clock in and/or out) - Failing to communicate absences/tardiness according to course and/or clinical manual policy - Clinical Dress Code Policy: [p 42, Program Handbook] - First violation: Receive verbal warning with performance improvement plan - Subsequent violation(s): Receive progressive disciplinary action - Infection Control Policy: [p 44-46, Program Handbook] Failure to use appropriate personal protective equipment (PPE) according to program, college, and/or clinical site - First violation: Receive written warning and performance improvement plan - Subsequent violation(s): Receive progressive disciplinary action - CastleBranch and Documentation Requirements Policy (with the exception of CPR requirements): - First violation: Receive written warning and performance improvement plan - Subsequent violation(s): Receive progressive disciplinary action - [Note: Students can incur additional Performance Improvement Plans if failure to comply with CastleBranch and Documentation Policies results in other violations.] - CPR Requirements Policy: - First violation of a student being unable to attend clinical due to expired CPR:

+Receive written warning and performance improvement plan or